Capturing Bugs

 Extension settings and login data are shared between regular and Incognito windows.
 However, any temporary data stored in the page context (such as in-progress session recordings) does not persist after the Incognito window is closed.

-When to Use Incognito Captures
+When to Use Incognito Checks

 Incognito mode is useful when testing scenarios that require a clean browser state, such as first-visit experiences, authentication flows, cookie-dependent features, or verifying behavior without cached data.
-Crosscheck lets you capture these scenarios with the same rich context as regular window captures.
+Crosscheck lets you capture these scenarios with the same rich context as regular window checks.

 Testing tip

-Use Incognito captures to test how your application behaves for first-time visitors.
+Use Incognito checks to test how your application behaves for first-time visitors.
 Since Incognito windows start without cookies or cached data, you can capture the true first-load experience and share it with your team.

 Last updated: March 2026